nam-t24/portfolio/README.md

 Portfolio Site

-Built on NextJS, deployed on Netlify
+Built on Next.js 14, deployed on Vercel